Bayern sign Kouassi on free transfer after PSG exit | Goal.com

 The teenage defender, who is also capable of operating in a deep-lying midfield role, has been linked with a number of top clubs across Europe this year.

-Barcelona and Milan were reportedly among those considering a swoop, but Bayern ultimately persuaded the Frenchman to continue his development in Germany.
+Barcelona and Milan were reportedly among those considering a swoop, but Bayern ultimately convinced the Frenchman that he would be best served continuing his development in Germany.

 His most notable contribution came during in a 4-4 draw with Amiens back in February, as he notched his first two goals for Thomas Tuchel's side.